CrashTestCoder/1771-2016-Robot/README.md

 # 1771-2016-Robot
-the only current error is in transmission.hpp and spelling feel free to fix both
+the only current problem is spelling feel free to fix it